lacixxmell/lacixxmell/README.md

 - 👋 Hi, I’m @lacixxmell
-- 👀 I’m interested in catchup development skills
+- 👀 I’m interested in catchup development skills and build devops profile
 - 🌱 I’m currently learning CI/CD, linux, azure,aws
 - 💞️ I’m looking to collaborate on small project in devops
-- 📫 How to reach me at lacixxmell@ourlook.com
+- 📫 How to reach me at lacixxmell@outlook.com

 <!---
 lacixxmell/lacixxmell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.